-Held attended Sacred Heart-Griffin High School where he was a multiple time state champion and record breaker.
-In his senior year in 2014 he was named Illinois State Swimmer of the Year.
+Held attended Sacred Heart-Griffin High School where he was a multiple-time state champion and record breaker.
+In his senior year, 2014, he was named Illinois State Swimmer of the Year.

 North Carolina State University

-As a freshman, Held was a big part of the wolf packs relay success.
-He was a member of the 200, 400 and 800 freestyle relays that took the ACC championship titles.
-At the NCAA Championships he was a member of the 400 and 800 yard freestyle relays that placed 2nd to earn All-American honors.
-He was also named a second team All-American in the 50 and 100 yard freestlye.
+As a freshman, Held was a big part of the Wolfpack’s relay success.
+He was a member of the 200, 400 and 800 freestyle relays that took the ACC Championship titles.
+At the NCAA Championships, he was a member of the 400- and 800-yard freestyle relays that placed second to earn All-American honors.
+He was also named a second team All-American in the 50- and 100-yard freestyle.

-At the 2016 NCAA championships Held helped NC State to its first ever relay national title.
-The wolfpack won the 400 yard freestyle relay and added silvers in the 200 and 800 relays.
-In his individual events, Held finished 4th in the 100 meter freestyle, 7th in the 50 and 9th in the 200.
+At the 2016 NCAA Championships, Held helped NC State to its first-ever relay national title.
+The Wolfpack won the 400-yard freestyle relay and added silvers in the 200 and 800 relays.
+In his individual events, Held finished fourth in the 100 freestyle, 7th in the 50, and 9th in the 200.

-His other All-American swims came in the 100 yard butterfly where he finished 4th in 44.92, and a 4th and 6th place finish in the 200 yard freestyle and medley relays.
+His other All-American swims came in the 100-yard butterfly, where he finished fourth in 44.92, and a fourth and sixth place finish in the 200-yard freestyle and medley relays.

-Held earned his first international call up at the 2016 Olympic Games in the 400 meter freestyle relay, narrowly missing out on the individual spot.
-In a close fought finish at the Trials, Held was coming back on Florida’s Caleb Dressel but the touch didn’t go his way.
-Held finished 3 hundredths of a second behind second place.
-His third place finish was enough to earn him a spot on the relay in Rio.
+Held earned his first international call up at the 2016 Olympic Games in the 400-meter freestyle relay, narrowly missing out on the individual spot.
+In a close-fought finish at the Trials, Held was coming back on Florida’s Caleb Dressel but the touch didn’t go his way.
+Held finished three one-hundredths of a second behind second place.
+His third-place finish was enough to earn him a spot on the relay in Rio.

 2016 Rio Olympics

-Making his international debut on the worlds biggest sporting stage, Held helped Team USA to a gold medal in the 400 meter freestyle relay.
+Making his international debut on the world’s biggest sporting stage, Held helped Team USA to a gold medal in the 400-meter freestyle relay.
 The Olympic rookie took over from the most successful Olympian of all time, Michael Phelps, for the third leg.
-Phelps and Caeleb Dressel combined to give Held a one second head start on France who hit the halfway mark in second.
-Held’s split of 47.73 maintained the lead for USA and Nathan Adrian sealed the win.
+Phelps and Caeleb Dressel combined to give Held a one-second head start on France, who hit the halfway mark in second place.
+Held’s split of 47.73 maintained the lead for the USA and Nathan Adrian sealed the win.

 2017 World University Games